birendpatel/CSV-Parser/README.md

 # CSV Parser

-RFC 4180 Compliant CSV parser for C applications.
+RFC 4180 compliant CSV parser for C99+ applications.
 The API in src/csv.h contains the full documentation.
+This parser trades off computational and memory efficiency in favor of simplicity and ease-of-use.
+The csv data is held in memory as a 3D ragged array of strings.
+For some problem domains, such as data analytics where columnar data slicing is frequently performed, a great deal of cache trashing will occur but for prototyping, sketches, and small/medium dataset processing this should do the job.

 ## Demo